splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-member-functions/3-explore/4a-dynamic-menu.md

 Create a `choose_and_run` procedure which accepts your array of user actions, loops through them, and outputs the options.
 Let the user select an option, and run it.

-Test that you can run one of the two actions.
+Test that you can run each of the two actions.

 ## Adding new actions